stared/stared.github.io/content/blog/2024/05/science-games-explorable-explanations/index.md

 Although the interactive environment of Jupyter Notebooks is a standard way of providing introductions to quantum software frameworks,[^110]<sup>,</sup>[^111] there is only a handful of other quantum explorable explanations, e.g., a spaced-repetition-based introduction to quantum computing,[^112] an introduction to quantum Fourier transform,[^113] and an exploration of single-qubit gates.[^114]

+John Preskill wrote that “perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”,[^vl30] and studies confirm that this type of open-ended experience promotes exploration.[^vl31]

+It shouldn't be surprising as children learn Newtonian physics by interacting with their environment[^vl32]<sup>,</sup>[^vl33] rather than starting with differential calculus.

+We designed Virtual Lab by Quantum Flytrap[^virtuallabsite] to be a highly composable environment (such as LEGO bricks or Minecraft) yet powerful enough to simulate major wave optics and quantum information phenomena.
+“Leave computing to computers” served as our motto.

 ## Notes

-This is an except (sections 3.2 Science-based games and 3.3 Explorable Explanations) from [Quantum games and interactive tools for quantum technologies outreach and education](https://doi.org/10.1117/1.OE.61.8.081809),[^quantumedu] an open-access article I co-authored.
+This is an except from [Quantum games and interactive tools for quantum technologies outreach and education](https://doi.org/10.1117/1.OE.61.8.081809),[^quantumedu] (sections 3.2 Science-based games and 3.3 Explorable Explanations) and [Visualizing quantum mechanics in an interactive simulation - Virtual Lab by Quantum Flytrap](https://doi.org/10.1117/1.OE.61.8.081808),[^virtuallab] open-access articles I co-authored.

+The motivation to develop and share such media is remarkably similar among various creators.
+For example the authors of [HyperRogue](https://roguetemple.com/z/hyper/)[^hyperrogue] write

+> In typical courses one would learn that, for example, the sum of angles of a hyperbolic triangle is less than 180◦, but it is not clear how this could be applicable, or what would be the effects for people living in the hyperbolic world; even in other existing hyperbolic games and VRs the world is periodic and sterile.
+In HyperRogue, players are led to gain intuitions about hyperbolic geometry, and to pose questions about how things known from our world would work there.

+If you want to see explorables, there is no better way that [Explorable Explanations](https://explorabl.es) and [Distill Journal](https://distill.pub/).
+I created (though, no longer maintain) list of [Science-based games](https://github.com/stared/science-based-games-list) and an [Interactive machine learning list](https://p.migdal.pl/interactive-machine-learning-list/).

 I shared it here (on the same Creative Commons CC BY license, obviosuly) as these sections are worth on their own, regardless if we talk about quantum mechanics and quantum computing, or any other piece of science and engineering.
 I deeply believe that we can change the fundamental approach of teaching and learning, making it more accessible and enjoyable.

-## To do

-Preskill30 wrote that “perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”, and studies confirm that this type of open-ended experience promotes exploration.31

-\[...\] We designed Virtual Lab to be a highly composable environment (such as LEGO bricks or Minecraft) yet powerful enough to simulate major wave optics and quantum information phenomena.
-“Leave computing to computers” served as our motto.

-- Mention HyperRogue[^hyperrogue]
-- Mention Virtual Lab[^virtuallab]
-- Maybe quote something from the Virtual Lab paper
-- Webify links below (and add arXiv links whenever it is there)

 [^29]: P. Migdał, [Science-based games](https://github.com/stared/science-based-games-list), (2017)
 [^89]: J. Schell, [Art of game design](https://www.schellgames.com/art-of-game-design)